Thursday, December 11, 2025

 Dear Parishioners,

-In the Church, the Celebration of Christmas lasts for eight days.
+In the Church, the celebration of Christmas lasts for eight days.
 The joy of this wonderful solemnity is too great to contain within a single day!
 We refer to this time as the Octave of Christmas.
-Most people would probably be surprised to find out that the Christmas season actually extends to January 11, 2015the Baptism of the Lord.
+Most people not familiar with the liturgical calendar would probably be surprised to find out that the Christmas season actually extends to January 11, 2026—the Baptism of the Lord.
 Sadly, by then many will not be in the Christmas spirit any longer because of how early the commercial Christmas preparations begin.
 By the time Christmas arrives, people are ready to take down their decorations.
-They often seem exhausted from all of the things that they feel pressured into buying or doing
+The Christmas music will disappear.
+Many people often seem exhausted from all of the things that they feel pressured into buying or doing.

 I thank all who work so hard in the parish and continue to strengthen our Christian community.
+Please be aware of how much we depend on you for your prayers, your volunteering and service and your financial support.
 Christianity is not like a “spectator sport” where we simply watch and cheer from a distance.
-Rather, it truly involves active participation and a life commitment: prayer, attendance at weekly Mass, a sacramental life, Christian service, love of neighbor, etc. Why not make it a New Year’s resolution to join a committee, become a lector or other liturgical minister, take a bible-study class, assist at PREP (religious education), or volunteer at a parish activity in 2015?
-Our parish family will be only as strong and vibrant as the people who faithfully participate in it.
+Rather, it truly involves active participation and a life commitment: prayer, attendance at weekly Mass, a sacramental life, Christian service, love of neighbor, etc. Our parish family will be only as strong and vibrant as the people who faithfully participate in it each week.

 Be assured that all members of this parish are remembered in my daily prayers and Masses.
 May I ask a small remembrance in your prayers and Masses as well?

 On behalf of Fr.
-Larry, Fr.
-Alvaro, Deacon Bob, our Sisters, parish staff and me, have a blessed and peace-filled Christmas!
+Victorino Coronado, the parish staff and me, have a blessed and peace-filled Christmas!

 Fr.
 Ed Namiotka